amalgam8/amalgam8.github.io/_docs/2-controlplane/3-authentication.md

 # Multi-Tenant Mode

-In `trusted` and `jwt`, an Authentication header is required for all API calls to the controller.
+In `trusted` and `jwt`, an Authentication header is required for all API calls to the controller and registry.
 The header must be in the form `Authentication: Bearer <TOKEN_VALUE>`.
 Any rules created will be mapped to the particular tenant associated with the provided Authentication header.